vorticist/os-demo/README.md

 	/************************** jupyterhub    ********************************/
     ...
 ```
-If we generate the k8s files again and apply them to the cluste (`cdk8s synth` and `kubectl apply`), we'll notice that it will only add resources related to jupyter hub and did not perform any changes to our previously defined resources.
-This is because k8s applies manifest changes incrementaly, detecting changes directly from the yaml files and only modifying resources that are new or have changes in their definitions.
+If we generate the k8s files again and apply them to the cluster (`cdk8s synth` and `kubectl apply`), we'll notice that it will only add resources related to Jupyter Hub and did not perform any changes to our previously defined resources.
+This is because Kubernetes applies manifest changes incrementaly, detecting changes directly from the yaml files and only modifying resources that are new or have changes in their definitions.

 - Image here

 If we instead destroy our cluster and generate a new one to apply the changes to, we'll see that it will create all of the resources from the beggining.

-### Dataset tagging and model training
+Look under the cluster services and take note of the external IP for the Jupiter Hub service and open it in a browser.
+You can use any username/password combination for now.

-- Showcase LabelStudio running in the cluster and create a small sample dataset with tags
+Create a new notebook and test the YOLOv8 model

-- create a jupyter notebook and install ultralytics
+[Image here]
 ```
 pip install ultralytics
 pip install opencv-python-headless